 As of March 31, 2021, Xiaomi has also established cooperation with over 150 carrier channels (including carrier subsidiaries) worldwide.

 Technology innovation as the cornerstone for a better life

 Xiaomi’s relentless pursuit of cutting-edge technology and innovation forms the bedrock of the Group’s development and growth.
 In the first quarter of 2021, the Group recorded RMB3.0 billion in research and development expenses representing a year-over-year increase of 61.0%.
 The Group enables elevated endurance, super-fast charging capabilities and more solid product performance.
 These innovations are a testament to its continuous efforts to explore and push the boundaries of technological innovation.
 Moving forward, the Group will remain committed to ramping up R&D investments and recruiting global technological talents to relentlessly pursue innovation in core technologies as well as smart manufacturing.

 Xiaomi Corporation was founded in April 2010 and listed on the Main Board of the Hong Kong Stock Exchange on July 9, 2018 (1810.HK).
 Xiaomi is an internet company with smartphones and smart hardware connected by an Internet of Things (IoT) platform at its core.

-With the vision of being friends with its users and being the “coolest company” in the hearts of its users, Xiaomi is committed to continuous innovation, with an unwavering focus on quality and efficiency.
-The company relentlessly builds amazing products with honest prices to let everyone in the world enjoy a better life through innovative technologies.
+With an equal emphasis on innovation and quality, Xiaomi continuously pursues high-quality user experience and operational efficiency.
+The company relentlessly builds amazing products with honest prices to let everyone in the world enjoy a better life through innovative technology.